HarshitRV/react-highlightable-input/README.md

 # react-highlightable-input

-A custom react input component that allows highlighting or styling of text as it is typed.
+A custom react input component that allows highlighting or styling of specific text as it is typed.
+For example, you can highlight mentions starting with @ symbol in a text input as the user types them.

 ## Install